vspinu/commix/README.md

 as data, rather than code.
 In Commix (unlike Component) any Clojure data structure can be a component and anything can depend on anything else.

-In Commix (unlike Integrant) system and component declarations are simple Clojure maps which could be grouped in arbitrary hierarchies within other systems.
+In Commix (unlike Integrant) system and component declarations are Clojure maps which could be grouped in arbitrary hierarchies within other systems.
 There is no distinction between systems and components.
 Any valid system can be reused as a component within other system allowing for simple module-like semantics.
-In Commix all life-cycle actions return system maps which can be pipelined into other action.
+Also unlike with Integrant, in Commix all life-cycle actions return system maps which can be pipelined into other action.

 In Commix life-cycle methods can be invoked only on parts of the system.
-Methods need not be idempotent and order of the methods is guided by a transition matrix.
-For example, actions like `init` and `halt` will never run twice in a row on the same node and will fail after actions which they were not supposed to follow.
-Custom life-cycle actions are trivial to write.
+Methods need not be idempotent and order of the methods is restricted by a transition matrix.
+For example, actions like `init` and `halt` will never run twice in a row on the same component and will fail after actions which they were not designed to follow.
+Custom life-cycle actions are very easy to write.

 Commix never loses references.
 Errors during life-cycle phases are caught and passed to the exception handler.
 A valid system is always returned to the caller